Harrison Bader Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.78 team ERA that ranks sixth across all league pitching staffs.
+- The Rangers' 3.75 team ERA ranks fifth across all league pitching staffs.

-- Rangers pitchers combine to give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to allow 77 home runs (one per game), the fifth-fewest in the league.

-- In his last appearance on Sunday, the righty tossed 2 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering six hits.
+- In his most recent time out on Wednesday, the right-hander tossed six innings against the Chicago White Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.